-As a performer, she trained at the University of York and the Guildhall School of Music and Drama.
-Highlights include singing a step out in the ensemble for the Olivier and Sky Arts Award-winning Porgy & Bess at English and Dutch National Operas; Esther in Mamzer Bastard by Na’ama Zisser (in workshop, Royal Opera); Passepartout in Around the World in 80 Days (West Green House Opera); and Grace in Bryony Kimmings/Vahan Salorian’s Single Mums Do Opera (BBC Four).
-She is an Extra Chorister at the English National Opera, and a member of the Earth Ensemble, stirring hearts and minds to action around the climate crisis.
-Previously, she sang BVs for artists including Benjamin Clementine and Sam Lee.
+As a performer, she next looks forward to covering Annie for Theater an der Wien‘s Porgy & Bess, and premiering roles in two operas at Tête à Tête.
+Other highlights include singing a step out in the ensemble for the Olivier and Sky Arts Award-winning Porgy & Bess at English and Dutch National Operas; Esther in Mamzer Bastard by Na’ama Zisser (in workshop, Royal Opera); Passepartout in Around the World in 80 Days (West Green House Opera); and Grace in Bryony Kimmings’ Opera Mums (BBC Four).
+She is an Extra Chorister at the English National Opera, a Pegasus Opera mentee, and a member of the Earth Ensemble, stirring hearts and minds to action around the climate crisis.
+Previously, she sang BVs for artists including Mercury Award-winner Benjamin Clementine and BBC Folk Award-winner Sam Lee.

 Simone has appeared on the radio and TV discussing opera, theatre, diversity and inclusion, and the climate crisis.
-She is a passionate advocate for diversity and inclusion in the arts, and her work in this field has led her to a Junior Fellowship at the Guildhall School of Music and Drama and a place as one of BBC Radio 3‘s Next Generation Voices.
+She is a passionate advocate for diversity and inclusion in the arts, and her work in this field has led her to a Junior Fellowship at the The Guildhall School of Music and Drama and a place as one of BBC Radio 3‘s Next Generation Voices.

 If you would like to use this biography for publicity purposes, please get in touch for the most up-to-date version.